ashra-f/CIS376_Assignment02/README.md

 **b.
 Environment Variables:**

 - Rename the .env.example file to .env.
-- Set your desired JSON file by changing the URL variable.
+- Set your desired JSON file by changing the URL variable and/or PORT variable.
 - Run:

   ```